Hypoallergenic Earrings for Sensitive Ears: What Actually Works

 The simplest home test: wear the earrings for 30 minutes.
 If you experience any itching, redness, or swelling, remove them immediately.
 For a definitive answer, a dermatologist can perform a patch test.

-Best Hypoallergenic Earrings Under $20
+Best Hypoallergenic Earrings made for everyday styling

 You don't need to spend hundreds on hypoallergenic earrings.
 Here are affordable options that are genuinely safe: